MicrosoftDocs/mixed-reality/mixed-reality-docs/holograms-230.md

 # MR Spatial 230: Spatial mapping

 [Spatial mapping](spatial-mapping.md) combines the real world and virtual world together by teaching holograms about the environment.
-In Holograms 230 (Project Planetarium) we'll learn how to:
+In MR Spatial 230 (Project Planetarium) we'll learn how to:
 * Scan the environment and transfer data from the HoloLens to your development machine.
 * Explore shaders and learn how to use them for visualizing your space.
 * Break down the room mesh into simple planes using mesh processing.
-* Go beyond the placement techniques we learned in [Holograms 101](holograms-101.md), and provide feedback about where a hologram can be placed in the environment.
+* Go beyond the placement techniques we learned in [MR Basics 101](holograms-101.md), and provide feedback about where a hologram can be placed in the environment.
 * Explore occlusion effects, so when your hologram is behind a real-world object, you can still see it with x-ray vision!

 >[!VIDEO https://www.youtube.com/embed/NSNYRkUX6Mw]